 Bonus!
 Schmidt’s Moon Flower Natural Deodorant.
 Here’s a stick deodorant that you could apply in case you’re nervous about your space travel or just thinking that you might get a little sweaty inside your astronaut gear.

-And an unobtainable home fragrance: Cire Trudon Odeur de la Lune.
-I loved sniffing this candle at Aedes and I wish I’d bought one when it was still available, as expensive as it was.
+And this unobtainable item would be my choice for a thematic home fragrance: Cire Trudon Odeur de la Lune.
+I loved sniffing this candle at Aedes de Venustas and I wish I’d bought one when it was still available, as expensive as it was.
 Now its weird mineral-metallic scent is just a memory.

 What perfume would you wear for a trip to the Moon?